foxostro/Turtle16/Documentation/Snap.md

 ```

 ## Ranges
 A range may be declared with special .. syntax.
 The left number is the beginning and the right is the limit.
-The limit must be the greater of the two, and both must be positive u16 values.
+The limit must be the greater of the two, and both must be a positive u16 value.
 The range is defined to include all values x where begin <= x < limit.
 In the following example, the value 1000 is not included in the range.
 Ranges are commonly used in array slicing and loops.
 ```
 // Declare a range
 let range: Range = 0..1000